Danservfinn/spltokenaddress/README.md

 # Install dependencies
 npm install

-# Build the project (required for interactive scripts)
+# Build the project (optional - for production use)
 npm run build
 ```